What is EPCIS?

 Wholechain supports interoperable data exchange through the GS1 EPCIS 2.0 standard, enabling transparent, event-based traceability across global supply chains.

-By adopting EPCIS 2.0, Wholechain ensures that traceability data can be shared with external partners such as retailers, processors, or certification systems—regardless of which traceability platform they use.
+By adopting EPCIS 2.0, Wholechain ensures traceability data can be shared with external partners such as retailers, processors, or certification systems — regardless of which traceability platform they use.

 How Wholechain Supports EPCIS

-When a Wholechain user (such as a supplier or exporter) records a Ship Event, they can choose to setup their account to automatically send EPCIS 2.0 event data to other EPCIS compliant systems.
+When a Wholechain user (such as a supplier or exporter) records a Ship Event, they can configure their account to automatically send EPCIS 2.0 event data to other EPCIS-compliant systems.

 Wholechain supports the following EPCIS event types: